-CRISC certification: Overview & career path
+CRISC certification: Overview & career path [updated 2021]

-What is a CRISC certification?
+What is the CRISC certification?

 Who is CRISC for?

-- Risk professionals
+- Risk manager

 What are the career benefits of obtaining a CRISC certification?

 Acquiring the CRISC credential can show expertise in specific technical areas when the professional is asked to identify, analyze, evaluate, assess, prioritize and respond to information systems and technology risks.

 Key benefits of the CRISC certification are the following:

 - Provides you with third-party validation of skills and knowledge in your field